holoviz/holoviz/doc/index.rst

 Step 3: Downloading the sample data
 ---------------------------

-In this tutorial we will be showing you how to work with some fairly large datasets.
+These tutorials show you how to work with some fairly large datasets.
 Unfortunately, that also means that you have to download this data.
 To make this as easy as possible we have provided a script that will download the data for you.
 Simply execute in the